johnbender/wield/README.md

 A tiny object wrapper around the DOM, targeted at replacing the core of the manipulations found inside jQuery, and providing a collection API on top of it.
 The hope is that the core DOM manipulations could become popular enough to be incorporated as an abstracted set of DOM manipulations inside jQuery.

+## Credit

+An important point of information.
+The vast majority of the logic that is resides in the DOM manipulations methods provided by Wield is either taken directly from [jQuery Core](http://jquery.com/) or [Sizzle](http://sizzlejs.com/) and all credit for the time, effort and code belongs to the contributors to both of those fine projects.
+The goal here is _not_ to reproduce that effort but rather to abstract it and the value it provides.

 ## Project Goals

 The primary goals of this project are to be exceptionally modular with a preference toward building a custom stack as a means to reduce size, fast parsing and method execution from the start, and to keep the collections API separate from the DOM manipulation API.